-The gym where I was training a few years back even removed the squat rack because no one was using it…no one except me, that is.
-After all they had the leg press and leg extension machines.
-So I had to switch gyms.
+The gym where I was training a few years back had even removed the squat rack because no one was using it…no one except me, that is.
+When I asked what happened to the rack, they said : “It’s no big deal, we have the the leg press and leg extension machines”.
+The answer was obvious to me, I had to switch gyms.

-Most gym goers and beginners don’t understand why heavy leg training is so important.
+Most gym goers and beginners don’t understand why heavy leg training is so important for overall development and strength.
 They run, play soccer, work on the stepper and think they have their legs “covered”.

--Well first of all if you want to gain muscle mass just remember that your legs make more than 50% of your whole body muscle mass.
+– First of all if you want to gain muscle mass just remember that your legs make up for more than 50% of your whole musculature.
 More muscle in your legs means more muscle overall.
 Charles Poliquin states that you need about 15lbs of muscle mass if you want to increase your arm size an inch.

--Clinical studies suggest that squats and deadlifts help the production of HGH (human growth hormone) and testosterone production in the body.
+– Clinical studies suggest that squats and deadlifts help the production of HGH (human growth hormone) and testosterone in the body.
 Those are the most important hormones for building muscle mass and burning fat.

--Your abdominal and lower back muscles are directly worked when doing heavy squats and deadlifts.
-This saves you time and effort when doing abs.
+– Your abdominal and lower back muscles work directly to support the weight when you’re doing heavy squats and deadlifts.
+This saves you some time and effort when doing abs.

--The real reason for not training legs is probably the fact that training legs is physically and mentally very hard, and leaves you tired and in pain long after the workout is done.
-That’s why doing Squats and Deadlifts will build your mental endurance & character like no other exercise.
+– The real reason for not training legs is probably the fact that training legs is physically and mentally very hard, and leaves you tired and in pain long time after the workout is done.
+That’s why doing squats and deadlifts will build your mental endurance and character like no other exercise.